 In this article...

-This article highlights and discusses updates to Iowa’s Real Estate Laws in 2022, including Mechanic’s Liens, Mobile Home, or Manufactured Home Landlord/Tenant Laws.
-There may be changes to Construction Law.
+This article highlights and discusses updates to Iowa’s Real Estate Laws in 2023, including Mechanic’s Liens, Mobile Home, or Manufactured Home Landlord/Tenant Laws.
+We have seen some changes to Construction Law.

 What Changes Have Gone into Place for Mechanic’s Liens?

 As of January 1st, 2022, a few amendments to mechanic’s lien laws became effective.